The Editors encourage submission of any announcements, and/or letters to the editors, regarding psychological science.

 We are seeking new psychologists to profile in the next edition of the booklet.
 If you know of any psychologists who have taken an interesting career path outside of academia, please send us their names.
 We would like to include people at all career stages, including recent Ph.D’s.
 You may send your suggestions to either Dr. Stephanie Johnson or me.

-New Behavior Matters booklet.
+Booklet.
 A new booklet for lay audiences, Behavior Matters: How Research Improves Our Lives – Health, has been released.
 The Behavior Matters series is published as part of the Decade of Behavior initiative.
-You may access the booklet online or order printed copies (up to 25) free from the Science Directorate.
+You may order printed copies (up to 25) free from the Science Directorate.

 Award deadlines approaching.
 The deadlines for submitting nominations for major awards administered by the Science Directorate are coming up soon: